deejay-hub/timeline-lwc/README.md

 For FAQs and troubleshooting see the [Knowledge Base](https://salesforce.quip.com/6yvoAcBukqZB)

+#### How to I specify the fields for the tooltip?

+Use the Compact Layout of the object plotted (for the most part).

+#### Does it support multiple languages other than English?

+Yes - Supports a users locale, language and has custom labels for translation available.

+#### Does it support Communities?

+Yes.
+The timeline will work on a record detail page in the community.
+Sadly we don't support changing Parent Field at this stage.

+#### Does it support Mobile?

+No. The timeline component is really best suited to the desktop.
+Long term it is a goal to come up with a mobile version suited to reduced real estate.
+At the moment the component cannot be dragged into a mobile layout.

+#### Does it support Person Accounts?

+Yes.

+#### Does it support Files / Notes / Attachments?

+Yes.
+Files and Notes (sometimes referred to as enhanced Notes) are supported.
+We have added any record in the ContentDocumentLink object.

+#### Does it support External Objects / Big Objects?

+No. We would have to consider scale and performance too so for now the component only supports standard and custom objects.

+#### Does it support History Objects?

+No. History objects are deliberately removed from the query.
+They don't make good candidates to plot on the timeline due to the volume of updates.

+#### Does it support Junction Objects?

+Yes.

 ## Contributing

 Contributions are what make the trailblazer community such an amazing place.
 I regard this component as a way to inspire and learn from others.
 Any contributions you make are **greatly appreciated**.